bntheturtle/LibrarySystem/README.md

+This program is my most recent JAVA back-end project !

-This program manages a categorized library of books.
+this program can manage a categorized library of books.
 It can:

 -Load books from a file, where each line contains a genre and the book's details (title, author, publication year).